Skywatch: What’s happening in the heavens in November

 Last month, Earth’s neighbor Mars was the coolest planetary kid in the cosmic class — incredibly bright at -2.6 magnitude — from our earthly perspective.
 In November, find Mars hanging out the in the southeastern sky in the constellation Pisces.
 The planet starts the month at -2.2 magnitude (very bright), but it ends November at -1.3 magnitude, where its brilliance has been substantially reduced.
 On Nov.
 25, find the moon under Mars.

-In the morning hours before sunrise, find Earth’s bright neighbor Venus loitering in the east (in the constellation Virgo,) along with the planetary pal Mercury.
+In the morning hours before sunrise, find Earth’s bright neighbor Venus loitering in the east (in the constellation Virgo), along with the planetary pal Mercury.

 If you look to the east Nov.
 10, catch the crescent moon hanging above the brilliant Venus (-3.9 magnitude).
 Below Venus — and a little to the east, see fleet Mercury (-0.6 magnitude, bright, mid-month) — the closest planet to the sun.